Manufacturing Safety Alliance of BC

 January 2023

-Workplace fatigue is a widespread concern across Canada—a factor in 13% of workplace injuries.
+Fatigue in the workplace is a widespread concern across Canada—a factor in 13% of workplace injuries.
 More than feeling tired and drowsy, workplace fatigue is mental or physical exhaustion that reduces a person’s ability to work safely and effectively.
 It reduces a person's ability to respond adequately to workplace hazards.

 Workplace fatigue also has a costly financial impact on businesses.
 A study in the Journal of Occupational and Environmental Medicine found that US businesses lose more than $100 billion per year to fatigue-related absenteeism and reduced productivity.
 And according to WorkSafeBC, an estimated 40 to 50 percent of workers are fatigued at work.